Layla Miller: Return to present

-Layla also has a hand in being responsible for Terry becoming a true Banshee deity, and leaving the team.
-Before she could admit to Madrox that she was part of the reason that Terry left X-Factor investigations, Havok steps in and takes the blame.
-Polaris states that she knew that he covered for her.
-Havok admits that he wants Layla to be happy.
-Madrox and Layla later on go to the kitchen for ice cream and Madrox asks Layla if they want to get married.
-She responds: "Okay".
-They elope in Las Vegas, but the honeymoon is cut short due to the wedding priest being murdered the same night.
+When the demon Bloodbath attacks X-Factor, Jamie is unexpectedly killed.
+After Jamie is brought back from the dead, Layla states that she knew Jamie would be back and gives into her feelings for him.
+She proceeds to warm up Jamie from his frozen state by having sex with him.
+After their tryst, Layla proceeds to tell Jamie about the changes in X-Factor Investigations during his time away.
+Layla and Jamie elope to Las Vegas and get married, but their honeymoon is cut short when the wedding priest is murdered.

 Retirement

 After the events of the "Hell on Earth War" storyline, she and Jamie retire to his family farm where they have a child together.
-Some time later, Jamie goes to Muir Island to investigate the Terrigen Mists and is killed by the M-Pox.
+Some time later, one of Jamie's clones goes to Muir Island to investigate the Terrigen Mists and is killed by the M-Pox.
 Soon afterwards, a different Jamie appears to take care of her and Davey.
 After a while, Logan reappears, asking her advice on what to do with Cyclops and the missing X-Men.
 She also encourages the new Jamie to help Cyclops.